padrinobook/padrinobook.com/_posts/2014-07-13-july-user-profile-and-html-version-of-the-book.md

 ---
+title: User Profile and HTML Version of the Book
-title: User Profile and HTML Version of the Book July 2014
+page_title: User Profile and HTML Version of the Book July 2014
 description: Installed a new logo, changed github name, rename github URL, add newsletterarchive, switched to softcover
 active: news
 ---